Afsan Chowdhury

 Afsan Chowdhury (born 16 February 1952) is a Bangladeshi liberation war researcher, columnist and journalist.
 He received Bangla Academy Award in the year 2018 for his contribution to the liberation war literature.
+Afsan has led over 100 research projects on Diversity and Discrimination.
+He was a short term Fellow at Oxford University, Oak Fellow on International Human Rights, Colby College in Maine (USA) and Research Associate at York Centre for Asian Research (YCAR) York University Toronto.